-In the era of "Big Science" keeping up with all contributions and reviewing all scientific publications has become a difficult task for the research community (Zabavnik & Verbič, 2021).
-Bibliometrics offers a solution to this problem by providing statistical measures for evaluating the literature on a particular research area (Aria & Cuccurullo, 2017).
+In the era of "Big Science" keeping up with all contributions and reviewing all scientific publications has become difficult for the research community (Zabavnik and Verbič, 2021).
+Bibliometrics solves this problem by providing statistical measures for evaluating the literature on a particular research area (Aria and Cuccurullo, 2017).
 Bibliometric analysis is a useful way to measure the influence of publications in the scientific community by statistically evaluating published articles, books, or book chapters (Broadus, 1987).
-In recent years, there has been a growing interest in bibliometric analysis, with its applications being widely adopted in various scientific fields (Motamedi, 2023; Reza Amiri et al., 2023; Wan et al., 2023).
-However, the application of bibliometric analysis in finance, particularly in the area of PO, is relatively new, and only a few researchers have focused on this subject in recent years.
-This paper focuses primarily on conducting a bibliometric analysis to identify emerging trends, outstanding publications, as well as articles, journals, authors, countries, and institutions that have had a significant impact on the development of the research area under investigation.
+There has been a growing interest in bibliometric analysis recently, with its applications being widely adopted in various scientific fields (Motamedi, 2023; Amiri et al., 2023; Wan et al., 2023).
+However, the application of bibliometric analysis in finance, particularly in the PO, is relatively new, and only a few researchers have focused on this subject in recent years.
+This paper focuses primarily on conducting a bibliometric analysis to identify emerging trends, outstanding publications, articles, journals, authors, countries, and institutions that have significantly impacted the development of the research area under investigation.

 Bibliometric analysis requires the collection of relevant documents to create a database.
 To achieve this, it is crucial to define appropriate search terms in databases such as Web of Science and Scopus.
-The search terms must be carefully selected to ensure that they retrieve documents relevant to the research topic, while also being comprehensive enough to enable bibliometric analysis (Kilani & Kobziev, 2016; Xiang, 2014).
-In this study, a two-step methodology was adopted for determining the final search terms.
+The search terms must be carefully selected to ensure they retrieve documents relevant to the research topic and are comprehensive enough to enable bibliometric analysis (Kilani and Kobziev, 2016; Xiang, 2014).
+This study adopted a two-step methodology to determine the final search terms.
 Firstly, we reviewed the literature to identify relevant keywords, see Table 1.
 Subsequently, we consulted subject matter experts and brainstormed amongst ourselves to finalize the search terms.
 The resulting list of keywords included "Portfolio Optimization", "Portfolio Selection", "Robust", and "Robustness".

+Table 2.
+The main keyword combination structure

 Level Search Terms

 1 Portfolio

 AND

 2 Optimization OR Selection

 AND

 3 Robust